-Many times, we look at education and training without really understanding the benefits that come along with the requirements.
+Many times we look at education and training without really understanding the benefits associated with the requirements.
 Why did it start?
 When did it start?
 Why is it important?
 Is training a benefit or a burden to operators?

 Where did Operator Training begin?
 Pioneers of training included Dr. John Austin of Clemson University, Dr. Ken Kerri of California State University-Sacramento, Dr. Bill Engel of the University of Florida's TREEO Center, Ken Hay of the USEPA, and the National Environmental Safety and Health Training Association, formerly known as the National Environmental Training Association (NETA).

-The awareness of our environment, actions to begin cleaning it up, and the initial wastewater construction grant program began during the Nixon Administration, in the late 1960s.
-The United States Environmental Protection Agency, formerly a division of the Department of Interior, housed as the Division of Water Quality, was formed as an executive agency in 1970.
+The awareness of our environment, actions to begin cleaning it up, and the initial wastewater construction grant program began during the Nixon Administration in the late 1960's.
+The United States Environmental Protection Agency, formerly a division of the Department of Interior housed as the Division of Water Quality, was formed as an executive agency in 1970.

-In the early 1970s, Congress and the Nixon Administration awarded millions of dollars of funding through the USEPA, to construct wastewater treatment plants, to begin the clean-up of our waterways and environment.
-As these facilities were under construction, the thought emerged as to who would operate these facilities, change the chlorine cylinders, and record the flows and carry out other necessary procedures.
-Ken Hay of the USEPA undertook the challenge to create a plan to train operators.
-His discussions of whether to utilize university instructors or experienced operators to become instructors became the basis of the training programs.
-The evaluations of theoretical vs. practical training became a main focus of development as Hay laid out the four key levels of Operator Training -- the Need-to-Know Criteria, namely: Must Know, Should Know, Nice to Know, and Related Information.
+In the early 1970's, Congress and the Nixon Administration awarded millions of dollars of funding through the USEPA to construct wastewater treatment plants to begin the clean up of our waterways and environment.
+As these facilities were under construction, the thought of who will operate these facilities, change the chlorine cylinder, and record the flows emerged as a challenge.
+Ken Hay of the USEPA undertook the task to create a plan to train operators.
+His discussions of whether to utilize university instructors or experienced operators to become instructors were the basis of the training programs.
+The evaluations of theoretical vs. practical training became a main focus of development as Hay laid out the four key steps for Operator Training the Need-to-Know Criteria, namely, Must to Know, Should to Know, Nice to Know, and Related Information.

 The 1977 Clean Water Act gave Hay the funding to develop the Need-to-Know criteria through the development of State training centers and training manuals.
-Ken Kerri created the Instructors' Manual, which later was revised and organized as a correspondence course.
+Ken Kerri created the Instructor's Manual, which later was revised and organized as a correspondence course.
 The approach that Hay and Kerri took was to "keep it simple" and pinpoint the Need-to-Know criteria that operators across the country would understand and utilize.
 In 1972, the USEPA developed the first technical manuals that are the foundation of today's start-up manuals, O & M manuals, and procedures for staffing and certification of treatment plants.
-These manuals are referred to as MO #1 through MO #8.
-They were perceived to be technically oriented and related to the engineering and design facets, rather than the fundamental and operational aspects of the treatment facilities.
-As an alternative, Ken Kerri created the California State University - Sacramento correspondence courses, which were originally funded by USEPA and written for operators to provide a practical approach to operating wastewater treatment plants.
-In the 1980s Ken Kerri developed drinking water manuals that mirrored his original work with Hay of the USEPA.
+These manuals are referred to as MO # 1 through MO # 8.
+They were perceived to be technically orientated and related to the engineering and design facets, rather than the fundamental and operational aspects of training.
+As an alternative, Ken Kerri created the California State University - Sacramento correspondence courses which were originally funded by USEPA and written for operators to provide a practical approach to operating wastewater treatment plants.
+In the 1980's Ken Kerri developed drinking water manuals that mirrored his original work with Hay of the USEPA.

-Ken Kerri received his doctorate degree from Oregon State in 1965 in Sanitary Engineering and has been referred to as the "Father of the Water and Wastewater Correspondence Courses."
+Ken Kerri received his doctorate degree from Oregon State in 1965 in Sanitary Engineering and has been referred to as the "father of the water and wastewater correspondence courses".
 Dr. Kerri began his career in water and wastewater treatment in 1956, working for the U.S. Public Health Service as an assistant Sanitary Engineer.
-A true friend to the operating community, he developed and administered training programs for over forty years, and published numerous books, presentations, and programs.
+A true friend to the operating community, he has developed and administered training programs for over forty years, and published numerous books, presentations, and programs.